How to Calculate Survival Rate: A thorough look

 Q: Can I use simple survival rate calculations for all situations?

-A: No. Simple survival rate calculations are only appropriate when you have a complete dataset with no censoring.
+A: No. But simple survival rate calculations are only appropriate when you have a complete dataset with no censoring.
 For most real-world scenarios, especially in medical or epidemiological studies, more sophisticated methods like the Kaplan-Meier method or life table method are needed to handle censoring and provide accurate results.

 Q: What software can I use to perform survival analysis?